isomerpages/agd-corp/_about-us/Our Role/Partner of Building Capabilities.md

 financial management etc. The Centre of Excellence in Assurance &amp; Public Finance will drive key initiatives to deepen the sectoral capabilities of financial officers and ensure their continual engagement and professional development.
-We will strengthen public finance capabilities in land and infrastructure, security and resilience, social and economic sectors, with a view to building competent finance teams serving the government agencies.</p>
+We will strengthen public finance capabilities with a view to building competent finance teams across government agencies.</p>